harryjdavies/HeartGPT/README.md

 Interpretable Pre-Trained Transformers for Heart Time-Series Data:
 [Link to the paper](https://www.arxiv.org/abs/2407.20775)

+06/09/2024 Update: Two new GUIs have been added.
+1. **Heart_GPT_GUI_generation**, where you can load in context in the form of a csv, and the chosen model will generate in real time.
+2. **Heart_GPT_GUI_interpretability**, where you can examine the attention weights for the base models for a given input context.

 ![GPT_comparison](figures/Comparison_slide_cropped.png)

 In this work,  we apply the generative pre-trained transformer (GPT) framework to periodic heart time-series data to create two pre-trained general purpose cardiac models, namely PPG-PT and ECG-PT.
 The models are capable of being fine-tuned for many different cardiac related tasks such as screening for arrythmias.
 A big enphasis of this work is on showing that the pre-trained models are fully interpretable, and that this interpretability carries over to fine-tuning tasks.
 The pre-trained transformers are interpretable in the following ways -